10 15 Associates Inc. Reduces Holdings in Alphabet Inc (NASDAQ:GOOGL)

 Several other hedge funds have also recently modified their holdings of GOOGL.
 Virtus Alternative Investment Advisers Inc. purchased a new position in shares of Alphabet during the second quarter worth about $45,000.
 Cedar Mountain Advisors LLC grew its holdings in shares of Alphabet by 26.9% during the second quarter.
 Cedar Mountain Advisors LLC now owns 33 shares of the information services provider’s stock worth $47,000 after buying an additional 7 shares during the last quarter.
 Watson Rebecca purchased a new position in shares of Alphabet during the second quarter worth about $60,000.
 CVA Family Office LLC purchased a new position in shares of Alphabet during the first quarter worth about $70,000.
 Finally, Virtus ETF Advisers LLC purchased a new position in shares of Alphabet during the second quarter worth about $84,000.
 33.78% of the stock is currently owned by institutional investors.

 A number of equities analysts recently issued reports on GOOGL shares.
-KeyCorp started coverage on Alphabet in a report on Monday, September 14th.
-They set an “overweight” rating and a $1,955.00 price target on the stock.
-Tigress Financial reissued a “buy” rating on shares of Alphabet in a report on Tuesday, August 25th.
-BMO Capital Markets lifted their price objective on Alphabet from $1,550.00 to $1,750.00 and gave the company an “outperform” rating in a report on Wednesday, July 29th.
-Moffett Nathanson lifted their price objective on Alphabet from $1,650.00 to $1,850.00 and gave the company a “buy” rating in a report on Tuesday, September 29th.
-Finally, Wells Fargo & Company reaffirmed a “buy” rating and issued a $1,750.00 price objective (up previously from $1,575.00) on shares of Alphabet in a report on Monday, July 27th.
+Pivotal Research raised their price target on Alphabet from $1,575.00 to $1,725.00 and gave the stock a “buy” rating in a report on Friday, July 31st.
+Bank of America lifted their price objective on Alphabet from $1,610.00 to $1,730.00 and gave the company a “buy” rating in a report on Friday, July 31st.
+KeyCorp assumed coverage on Alphabet in a report on Monday, September 14th.
+They issued an “overweight” rating and a $1,955.00 price objective on the stock.
+Morgan Stanley lifted their price objective on Alphabet from $1,760.00 to $1,800.00 and gave the company an “overweight” rating in a report on Thursday, September 24th.
+Finally, Canaccord Genuity lifted their price objective on Alphabet from $1,700.00 to $1,800.00 and gave the company a “buy” rating in a report on Friday, July 31st.
 Four equities research analysts have rated the stock with a hold rating and forty-two have given a buy rating to the stock.
 The company presently has a consensus rating of “Buy” and an average target price of $1,679.91.

 Alphabet Profile